fetchai/agents-yoti/README.md

 ## Development

-Install a new development environment with
+Install a new development environment and dependencies with
 ``` bash
 make new_env
 ```